North American Free Trade Agreement (NAFTA)

 The North American Free Trade Agreement (NAFTA) went into effect on January 1, 1994 between the United States, Mexico and Canada.

 These new powers make it easier for corporations to offshore jobs and attack the environmental and health laws on which we all rely.
+(Check out our list of the most egregious investor cases here.)
 NAFTA's "investor protections" create incentives for corporations to relocate production and jobs offshore.
+Indeed, the U.S. has lost more than 930,000 American jobs due to NAFTA, according to the Trade Adjustment Assistance (TAA) database.

-Plus, NAFTA guts the Buy American policies that require the government to buy American-made goods when spending our tax dollar.
+Plus, NAFTA guts the Buy American policies that require the government to buy American-made goods when spending our tax dollars.
 This offshores our tax dollars rather than investing them to create jobs here.

 A Vast Expansion of Corporate Power